shabareeshsenniyappan/cook_book/README.md

 # Initially random recipes are populated from the API

-# We can make them `favourite by tapping the favourite` icon on the top right on the recipe card
+# We can make them favourite by `tapping the favourite` icon on the top right on the recipe card

 # we can search for the recipe with the `search box` on the top and can make them favourite by tapping fav icon

 # `Autocomplete Search Box` is implemented .

+# `swith button` is given to search with `ingredients or by recipe`

 # Imges are loaded with `Lazy Loading`